CyclotronResearchCentre/TWSmooting_demo/TechnicalNote.md

 Here are the characteristics of the simulated data,:

-- the profile contains segments of 3 tissue classes, say GM, WM, and CSF, with true intensity of 50, 100, and 5 resp.;
+- the profile contains segments of 3 tissue classes, say GM, WM, and CSF, with true intensity of 50, 100, and 5 resp., see the 1st figure here under;
 - some "anatomical variability" is introduced by randomly shifting the edge of all the segments of the profile by -1, 0 or +1;
 - each "tissue segment" has quite distinct probabilities, i.e.  $\geq 94\%$ or $\leq5\%$, but we always have $\geq 1\%$ and the total at each voxel $=100\%$;
 - the signal is constructed by summing over the 3 tissue classes the product of the tissue probability with their corresponding intensity, and adding some random noise of standard deviation 2, 2, 10 resp.;
-- some randomness is also added to the tissue class profiles but we still keep $\geq 1\%$ and the total at each voxel $=100\%$.
+- some randomness is also added to the tissue class profiles but we still keep $\geq 1\%$ and the total at each voxel $=100\%$, see last figure for their profile.

 There are therefore different sources of variability: